okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ## Unknown User Policy Object

-The Unknown User Policy is evaluated if a match was not found with an existing User Profile and determines whether the user is allowed to register and, if so, what User Type they should be assigned.
+The Unknown User Policy determines whether a user who has not been found to match with any existing Okta User Profiles is allowed to register and, if so, what User Type they should be assigned.

 | Property | Type    | Description                                                                              |
 |----------|---------|------------------------------------------------------------------------------------------|